Jezreel Valley: Name

+The Arabic name of the valley is Marj Bani Amir (مرج بني عامر), which translates as the 'Meadow of the Banu Amir', an Arab tribe, parts of which took up abode in the valley after the 7th-century Muslim conquest.
+The name was increasingly used in Arabic texts to refer to the region as an administrative unit during the late Mamluk period (1260–1517).
+In earlier Arabic texts, the region was called after one of its well known sites, the Ayn Jalut spring.
+Marj Bani Amir became the official administrative name of the district which encompassed the valley from early Ottoman rule (1517–1917).
+A common variant of this name is Marj Ibn ʿĀmir (مرج ابن عامر), lit.
+'Meadows of the son of Amir'.
+With the advent of British rule in 1917 and the gradual acquisition of the valley by Jewish land organizations, the Arabic name fell out of official use in favor of the biblical 'Jezreel Valley'.

 Geology

 The valley once acted as the channel by which the Mediterranean Sea, at the north-western end of the valley, connected to the Sea of Galilee, the Jordan Valley and ultimately to the Dead Sea.
 About two million years ago, as the land between the Mediterranean Sea and the Jordan Rift Valley rose, this connection was lost, and the periodic floods from the Mediterranean Sea ceased.
 This resulted in the Dead Sea no longer having a connection to the ocean, and over time, due to greater evaporation than precipitation plus surface water inflow, it has become heavily saline.
 The Sea of Galilee, on the other hand, consists of fresh water.

+Geography

+The Jezreel Valley is a green fertile plain covered with fields of wheat, watermelon, melon, oranges, white beans, cowpeas, chickpeas, green beans, cotton, sunflowers and corn, as well as grazing tracts for multitudes of sheep and cattle.
+The area is governed by the Jezreel Valley Regional Council.
+The Max Stern College of Emek Yizreel and the Emek Medical Center are located in the valley.